 While the USC Trojans men’s basketball team has a storied basketball history in its own right, with an alumni list that includes NBA Hall of Famer Bill Sharman, NBA standout Gus Williams and legendary coach Tex Winter, it’s the women’s team that’s made more of a national mark in recent decades.
 Lisa Leslie, Cynthia Cooper-Dyke and Cheryl Miller are among the former stars of Trojan teams, which have taken home two NCAA Championship crowns.
 The Trojans play in the $147 million Galen Center, which opened in 2006.
 If you're exploring the campus and the adjacent Exposition Park, check out the Los Angeles Memorial Coliseum and the spaceship-like Sports Arena next door.
 The Coliseum hosted the 1932 and 1984 Summer Olympics, and the stadium’s iconic peristyle and Olympic cauldron can easily be viewed from the building’s eastern end.
 The Sports Arena was the Lakers home for seven seasons after the team moved from Minneapolis in 1960.

-LA has plenty of indoor and outdoor courts where you can see and join in on some hardcore hoops.
-UCLA’s John Wooden Center and Men’s Gym, West LA’s Sports Club/LA (if you can get someone to sponsor your way in), Silver Lake’s Bellevue Recreation Center, Westwood Recreation Center, Brentwood’s Barrington Park and Pan Pacific Park near Hollywood all offer competitive games on the hardwood and blacktop.
-For hoops junkies in LA, though, the real treat is being able to play or watch some ball with an ocean view.
-Out of the dozens of the region’s beachside courts, none have more of an “only-in-LA” vibe than the courts at Venice Beach, which were featured prominently in White Men Can’t Jump.
+L.A. has plenty of indoor and outdoor courts where you can see and join in on some hardcore hoops.
+UCLA’s John Wooden Center and Men’s Gym, the Westside's Sports Club/LA (if you can get someone to sponsor your way in), Silver Lake’s Bellevue Recreation Center, Westwood Recreation Center, Brentwood’s Barrington Park and Pan Pacific Park near Hollywood all offer competitive games on the hardwood and blacktop.
+For hoops junkies in L.A., though, the real treat is being able to play or watch some ball with an ocean view.
+Out of the dozens of the region’s beachside courts, none have more of an “only-in-L.A.” vibe than the courts at Venice Beach, which were featured prominently in White Men Can’t Jump.
 Games go on all week, weather permitting, and are most active on weekends.

-Though the franchise began its Los Angeles life in the Sports Arena and currently calls STAPLES Center home, the Lakers became The Lakers during their 23-year residency at the Forum in Inglewood.
-Originally known as The Fabulous Forum, the building was home to the team’s first title run in 1972, as well as the five rings won by the “Showtime”-era Lakers that Magic Johnson led during the 1980s.
+Though the franchise began its Los Angeles life in the Sports Arena and currently calls STAPLES Center home, the Lakers became The Lakers during their 23-year residency at the The Forum.
+Affectionately known as The "Fabulous" Forum by Angelenos, the building was home to the team’s first title run in 1972, as well as the five rings won by the “Showtime”-era Lakers that Magic Johnson led during the 1980s.
 The Forum also hosted the 1983 NBA All-Star Game, best known for Marvin Gaye’s legendary pregame rendition of The Star-Spangled Banner.
-Today, the building hosts Faith Central Bible Church, as well as other events, so you may get a chance to pray at the altar of a one-time basketball temple – literally.
-Check the Faith Central Bible Church’s website for updated schedules.

 If you’re looking for Division I basketball in a raucous, high school gym-like atmosphere, Loyola Marymount University’s Gersten Pavilion fits the bill.
 Situated in the middle of the university’s Westchester campus southeast of Marina del Rey, Gersten Pavilion seats less than 4,200 people but has broken the 4,500 mark with standing-room-only crowds.
 The Lions roared onto the national basketball scene in the late 1980s under coach Paul Westhead.
 His teams led Division I in scoring three years in a row, and LMU’s 1990 average of 122.4 points per game is still an NCAA record.
 Westhead’s teams also hold the records for most points scored by a team in a single game (186) and highest combined score in a game (331).
 In 1990, Bo Kimble and the Lions ran all the way to the Elite Eight of the NCAA tournament after the tragic death of teammate Hank Gathers, who led the nation in scoring and rebounding that year.
 As a tribute to his best friend, Kimble shot his first free throw of each tournament game left-handed, making all three attempts.
 Both Gathers and Kimble had their numbers retired by LMU.